notconf/notconf/README.md

 device over NETCONF.
 The simulated device consumes few resources in contrast with creating a complete virtual machine (router).

+If you are familiar with Cisco NSO, notconf is a drop-in replacement for netsim.
+The advantages of notconf over netsim are:
+- notconf is open source and based on open source software
+- building a custom image with custom (vendor) YANG modules is easy and faster than with netsim (no YANG compilation required)

 [Netopeer2]: https://github.com/CESNET/Netopeer2
 [sysrepo]: https://github.com/sysrepo/sysrepo